zephyrproject-rtos/zephyr/doc/reference/logging/index.rst

 Custom Frontend
 ===============

-Custom frontend is enabled using :kconfig:`CONFIG_LOG_FRONTEND`.
+Custom frontend is enabled using :kconfig:option:`CONFIG_LOG_FRONTEND`.
 Logs are redirected to functions declared in :zephyr_file:`include/logging/log_frontend.h`.
 This may be required in very time-sensitive cases, but most of the logging features cannot be used then, which includes default frontend, core and all